Skip to content

 In this post, we are talking about baseboards.
 Learn the easiest way to clean baseboards and the best way to keep them clean!

 Dirty baseboards skeeve me out.
 I’m not trying to be overly picky or a snob but it kind of ruins my day.
 Case in point: my family and I have stayed at various AirBNBs for vacation, and if I walked in and saw dirty baseboards – my heart sank.
 I immediately think the rest of the house is not as clean.
-Please tell me I’m not alone in this.
+(Please tell me I’m not alone in this!)

-Easiest Way to Clean Baseboards
+Weekly Cleaning Baseboard Method: Easiest Way to Clean Baseboards

 In my opinion, the easiest way to clean baseboards involves;

-• no harsh chemicals
+- no harsh chemicals.

-• and only a little bit of time.
+- and only a little bit of time.

 I own an O-Cedar Microfiber Spin Mop (if you don’t have it yet you need it – it’s a gamechanger).
 The head is shaped like a triangle which makes it easy to move around and get into corners.
-The snap-on mop head is made of soft fluffy microfibers which attract dust and dirt.
+This snap-on mop head is made of soft fluffy microfibers which attract dust and dirt.
 It cleans 99% of bacteria with just WATER and doesn’t scratch.

 Sometimes, I just grab a clean, dry mop head and run that over the baseboard to dry dust.
 It’s just enough to get the dust and debris off until my next mopping.